wyiting01/cs4248_g14_mrc/README.md

 ## Folder Contents:
 1. **data/** : This folder consists of all the raw and processed data for training and evaluation
-2. **model/** : This folder consists of model weights for our model mentioned above
+2. **model/** : This folder consists of all model weights for our models mentioned above
 3. **output/** : This folder consists of all the predictions output by each model mentioned above
 4. **src/** : This folder consists of the code needed for this entire project - preprocessing, individual model, ensemble model, and official evaluation script from SQuAD.